puffyCid/artemis-api/artemis-docs/docs/API/API Scenarios/esxi.md

 ## Native Rust Artifacts

 Currently artemis can generate a filelisting and parse ELF binaries on an ESXi device.
 You do not need to leverage the artemis API for this artifact.
-Yara rules are also supported
+Yara rules are also supported.

 To timeline a filelisting run the command below: